pinkpixel-dev/dreamscape-ai/README.md

 ## 📝 Recent Updates

 We've made several improvements in the latest version:
+- **Research Tool Enhancements**:
+  - Fixed conversation flow with a more reliable state-based approach
+  - Added natural chat interaction before starting research
+  - Implemented query optimization based on user follow-up responses
+  - Fixed source display issues in both sidebar and generated documents
+  - Improved error handling and recovery throughout the research process
+- **Image Features**:
   - Added fullscreen lightbox view for generated images
   - Enhanced image download capabilities with direct download buttons
   - Simplified the UI by removing redundant settings
   - Added automatic title generation for all images
   - Improved button alignment and styling for better user experience
-- Fixed various UI inconsistencies

 See [CHANGELOG.md](CHANGELOG.md) for a complete history of changes.